 Jaipur may be India’s quintessential tourist city, but few can beat its vibrancy during the Teej festival when the splendor is colorful.

-Celebrated throughout Rajasthan, Tamjj is a delightful combination of faith and celebration and is mainly observed by women.
+Celebrated throughout Rajasthan, Tamjj is a delightful combination of faith and festival and is mainly observed by women.
 While the day begins with married women praying to Goddess Parvati for the well-being of their husbands, the rest of the traditional two-day festival is spent dressing up, singing, dancing and sharing specially made sweets.
 One of the biggest attractions of this festival is the flowery swings.
-The gaiety of the colorfully attired and bejeweled women of all ages has to be seen to be believed as they sway with their exit.
-In Jaipur, preparations for the festival begin much earlier, with the women scouring the markets for colorful clothes – especially the lehariya (tie-and-dye) sarees – and ornaments.
+The gaiety of the colorfully dressed and bejeweled women of all ages must be seen to be believed as they swing their exit.
+In Jaipur, preparations for the festival start much earlier, with women scouring the markets for colorful clothes – especially the lehariya (tie-and-dye) sarees – and ornaments.

 On the day of Teej, a huge procession starts from the Tripoliya Gate of the City Palace in the late afternoon.
-Teams of musicians and dancers, processions of horses, elephants and oxen precede the palanquin carrying the idol of Goddess Parvati known as Teej Mata.
+Teams of musicians and dancers, processions of horses, elephants and oxen precede the palanquin carrying the idol of Goddess Parvati, known as Teej Mata.
 The procession ends at the Chaugan.
-To celebrate the festival, the state tourism usually organizes a five-day cultural festival here that brings together different groups not only from Rajasthan but also from other states.
+To celebrate the festival, the state tourism department usually organizes a five-day cultural festival here that brings together different groups not only from Rajasthan but also from other states.
 Last year, a Food and Craft Bazaar was also organized for the occasion in Shilpagram.
-Since Teej is a monsoon festival and held in July-August, be prepared for the rain and humid climate.
+Since Teej is a monsoon festival and is held in July-August, be prepared for rain and humid climate.
 With countless hotels, and this is outside the regular tourist season, finding accommodation is not a problem.
-But remember, Jaipur’s Teej procession – an excellent photo op is very popular and huge crowds gather at the place.
-So you have to be really really early to get a viewpoint.
+But remember, Jaipur’s Teej procession – an excellent photo-op is very popular and a humongous crowd gathers at the spot.
+So you really have to be very early to get a vantage point.
 The main festival falls on July 22-23 this year.

-Located about 200 km from Jaipur, Bundi is one of the lesser known towns in the Hadoti region of Rajasthan.
-A month after the rest of the state observes Teej, Bundi celebrates the Kajli Teej.
-Here, too, the goddess is carried in a colorful palanquin and taken in a procession that culminates in a huge compound on the outskirts of the city.
-A major fair is organized here along with cultural festivals.
+Located about 200 km from Jaipur, Bundi is one of the lesser known cities in the Hadoti region of Rajasthan.
+A month after the rest of the state observes Teej, Bundi celebrates Kajli Teej.
+Here too, the goddess is carried in a colorful palanquin and taken in a procession that culminates in a huge compound on the edge of the city.
+A major fair is organized here, together with cultural festivals.
 The festival falls on August 4.

 VARSHA MANGAL, SHANTINIKETAN